-The comparison between the software implementations in the simulation studies was not totally fair because the prior distributions accross Bayesian strategies were not perfectly matching and because \textbf{JMbayes2} and \textbf{rstanarm} used MLE from univariate submodels to define initial values and \textbf{JMbayes2} also used those MLE to define some of the prior distributions, note that it is possible to use the same non-informative priors with \textbf{JMbayes2} as with \textbf{rstanarm} and \textbf{R-INLA}.
-However, the purpose of our simulations was to illustrate the properties of the estimations strategies as they are meant to be used and therefore we decided to keep those differences to prevent a misuse of these softwares in the context of our comparison with \textbf{R-INLA}.\\
+The comparison between the software implementations in the simulation studies was not totally fair because the prior distributions across Bayesian strategies were not perfectly matching and because \textbf{joineRML}, \textbf{JMbayes2} and \textbf{rstanarm} used MLE from univariate submodels to define initial values and \textbf{JMbayes2} also used those MLE to define some of the prior distributions, note that it is possible to use the same non-informative priors with \textbf{JMbayes2} as with \textbf{rstanarm} and \textbf{R-INLA}.
+However, the purpose of our simulations was to illustrate the properties of the estimations strategies as they are meant to be used and therefore we decided to keep those differences to prevent software's misuse in the context of our comparison with \textbf{R-INLA}.\\

-Until now, joint modeling software have only used iterative opimization (see for instance \citet{papageorgiou2019overview, furgal2019review} and \citet{alsefri2020bayesian}).
-It induces strong limitations in the applicability of joint modeling.
-With a deterministic inference strategy, INLA offers a very promising approach for the development and application of joint models for multivariate longitudinal data and survival times as highlighted in this work.
+Until now, joint modeling software has only used iterative optimization (see for instance \citet{papageorgiou2019overview, furgal2019review} and \citet{alsefri2020bayesian}).
+It induces limitations in the applicability of joint modeling.
+With a deterministic inference strategy, INLA offers a promising alternative for the development and application of joint models for multivariate longitudinal data and survival times as highlighted in this work.